artsy/eigen/HACKS.md

 When this is merged: https://github.com/facebook/react-native/pull/30345.

+## react-native patch-package (b/node_modules/react-native/jest/assetFileTransformer.js)

+#### When can we remove this:

+When we upgrade to RN 0.69.
+See: https://github.com/facebook/react-native/pull/33756

 #### Explanation/Context:

 For some reason CircleCI kept giving an error when running tests `TypeError: stacktraceParser.parse is not a function`.
 Once I moved the require higher up, things started working again.